hizbullah483/Sem-3-spell-checker-using-hash-tables-and-LL/README.md

 collisions handled via linked lists

-functions that can take whole sentences (to be implemented in main)
+functions that can take whole sentences

 false negative prevention by using tolower and isalpha

-edit distance function which will act as core mechanic for recommendation feature
+edit distance function which acts as core mechanic for recommendation feature

+a recommendation feature for misspelled words (do you mean: ...)

 TO BE ADDED:

-a recommendation feature for misspelled words (do you mean: ...) via BK trees

 allow users to replace specific words with one of the recommended ones

-FOR EXTRA CREDIT:

 could also read a text file

-can give % match. example: misspelled word is appel. do you mean: apple (90%), application (50%)